Nov 25, 2019

 Misspelled CSS Syntax

 Spelling errors are quite easy to overlook and can often prevent WordPress custom CSS from displaying properly.
-If you fail to see changes from appearing and you’re positive it is not cache, using a CSS validator can be really useful.
+If you fail to see any changes from appearing and you’re sure that it’s not cache, using a CSS validator can be really useful.
 Simply paste your CSS and run the tool.
-It will show any mistakes or typos and present which line has them.
+It will show any mistakes or typos and even point to which line has them.

 Too Many Choices

 Sometimes it is possible to go a little overboard with WordPress custom CSS.
 By adding two or more references to a selector, it’s possible to cause a conflict.

 This is a common occurrence when calling out a new stylesheet on top of an existing one.
 If you’re trying to change the H2 heading but nothing is happening, double-check the style sheet for the existing entries.

 While it’s not a real issue, a lot of times the hardest part is figuring out what custom CSS you want to apply in WordPress.
 This can cause a huge headache, as you have to take a lot of elements into consideration.

 Here are a few resources that can help you generate some fresh ideas:

 - CSS fundamentals by BitDegree